The Hope Institute

 The contents of this scale were derived using formal test development procedures to assure reliability and validity.
 Norms are based on responses from more than 500 individuals.

-We offer a 45-item standard version, or a slightly longer 61-item version with an embedded “false hope” subscale.
-The false hope scale was designed specifically for the hopelessness scale, to correct scores that may be distorted by an individual faking hopefullness.
+We can offer a 45-item standard version, or a slightly longer 61-item version with an embedded “false hope” subscale.
+The false hope scale was designed specifically for the hopelessness scale, to correct scores that may be distorted by an individual faking hopefulness.

 Scale Length: 45 or 61 Items.
 Time Required: 12-15 Minutes